OpenTechStrategies/ots-doctools/README.md

 materials.
 We have not documented how to set this up on Windows because we haven't tried that setup.
 If you're on Windows, please let us know how it goes and how we can improve these materials.

+## Dependencies

+You'll need Python3 and the items in `requirements.txt`.
+You can install the latter with `pip3 install -r requirements.txt` or use your usual python dependency management system.